 The engine is at low speed most of the time – not on the highway.
 You operate your vehicle in dusty areas.

 You regularly tow a trailer or carry heavy loads.

-Drive with a car-top carrier.
+You drive with a car-top carrier.

-Driving in very hot or very cold weather.
+You drive in very hot or very cold weather.